Some Buena Vista Township residents don't want pot business on Union Avenue

 Mayor William Ruggieri declined to comment, citing the pending application.

-The township has a Planning/Zoning Board meeting scheduled for 7 p.m.
-Thursday to consider whether New Frontier Solutions' application is complete for the zoning process to permit a Class-5 retail cannabis dispensary at 614 Union Road.

-If the application is deemed complete, a zoning hearing will be held during the same meeting concerning approvals including minor subdivision, minor site plan/conditional use, variance/use variance/bulk variances.

-The problem some residents have with the proposed cannabis retail business extends back to at least December.
+The problem some residents have with the proposed cannabis retail business dates to at least December.

-The Township Committee introduced amendments to the township's 2022 master plan for cannabis ordinances Dec.
-12. It met again Dec.
-27 to hold a public hearing and final vote not just on allowing retail cannabis sales, but also to accommodate cannabis cultivator, manufacturer, wholesale and distributor licenses.

 Northfield became the second municipality to exit the Atlantic County Central Municipal Court last week for the Joint Municipal Court of Hammonton, joining Hamilton Township, which left in May.
 Leaders from those municipalities have cited net revenue for the court falling short of the expectations that had been set when they joined the central court in 2021.